History of CPS

 President's Inaugural Address

-Thank you all for being here this evening.
-Congratulations to each of the award nominees and recipients.
-It is such an honor to hear about your accomplishments and to celebrate alongside you tonight.
+Thank you all for being here this evening, and congratulations to each of the award nominees and recipients.

-To continue with a focus on appreciation, I’d like to first thank Emily Zadvorny for her endless support and dedication to CPS and its leaders.
-Your work and mentorship are invaluable.
-I’d also like to thank Lisa Nguyen for her guidance over the years and for always making me laugh.
-I’ll miss working with you on the Board.
+Before I discuss my presidential priorities, I’d like to first thank Emily Zadvorny for her endless support and dedication to CPS and its leaders.
+I’d also like to thank Sarah Bow for her guidance and insight.
+Sarah, you may be off the board now, but we expect to see you at the Winter Meeting!

-Lastly, I’d like to thank my predecessor, Sarah Bow, for her leadership as President of the Society this year.
-While Sarah and I have the same name, our leadership styles are a bit different.
-These different styles paired well together, and it was wonderful to learn from her steady, focused approach.
-Sarah, thank you for all you’ve done for CPS over the years and in your time as President.
-If you could please join me for a moment, I’d like to give you a small token of my appreciation.
+Lastly, I’d like to thank my predecessor, Sara Wettergreen, for her leadership as President this year.
+Sara, thank you for all you’ve done for CPS, both this past year and over the course of your service.
+If you could please join me for a moment, I’d like to present you with a small token of my appreciation.

 Download the Inaugural Address